AWS Security Best Practice: Attach or Replace AWS IAM Roles to Existing EC2 Instances

 Unfortunately, not all infrastructure is built with Security by Design (SbD) in mind, or may have been built before some of the best practices were introduced.
-The ability to go back, perform an AWS security assessment, and add SbD is thus pivotal in replatforming and enhancing the security of an existing setup which is why we are excited to hear that AWS announced the ability to attach or replace AWS IAM roles to existing Amazon EC2 instances.
+The ability to go back, perform an AWS security assessment, and add SbD is thus pivotal in re-platforming and enhancing the security of an existing setup which is why we are excited to hear that AWS announced the ability to attach or replace AWS IAM roles to existing Amazon EC2 instances.

-Before we fully dive-in to discuss this new feature, let’s back up just a little and explain whey IAM in general is a part of the standard Flux7 build:
+Before we fully dive-in to discuss this new feature, let’s back up just a little and explain whey IAM, in general, is a part of the standard Flux7 build:

 - IAM provides flexible credential management, giving you control to enforce stricter security standards like Multifactor Authentication (MFA) for users who access the AWS Management Console or use APIs.
 Or, there is a host of other ways you can authenticate users — from passwords to keypairs.
 This flexibility allows you to use credentials optimum for your environment.
-For example, for a financial services firm who had strict security parameters, we used IAM to institute MFA at the firm, thereby further tightening security controls and ensuring it met its its internal security and regulatory compliance requirements.
+For example, for a financial services firm that had strict security parameters, we used IAM to institute MFA at the firm, thereby further tightening security controls and ensuring it met its internal security and regulatory compliance requirements.

 - You can leverage your existing identity system, like Active Directory (AD), with IAM in order to streamline management and more easily grant employees access based on their role within the organization.
 We have done this work for many organizations now, linking AD or another service to assign permissions and easily update systems with new employee arrival or departures.